BBBBchan/Awesome-Semi-Supervised-Semantic-Segmentation/README.md

 This is a summary of recent semi-supervised semantic segmentation methods.
 Plese feel free to contact me (sbysbysby123@gmail.com) if I miss some papers.
 Issues and PRs are also welcomed!

-*NOTE:*  The methods of semi-supervised medical segmentation methods are noe included, you can find them at [here](https://github.com/HiLab-git/SSL4MIS).
+*NOTE:*  The methods of semi-supervised medical segmentation methods are not included, you can find them [here](https://github.com/HiLab-git/SSL4MIS).
 As for general semi-supervised learning, you can refer to [this repo](https://github.com/yassouali/awesome-semi-supervised-learning).

 ## 2022
 | Title| Abbreviation| Published | &emsp;&emsp;Dataset&emsp;&emsp;| CODE | PDF             |